 The different needs of student with different impairments should be addressed by the education system by providing appropriate learning tools and strategies aimed at giving the right value to the resources and the potentialities of each students independently from his\her impairments.
 On this regard, the situation is characterized by clear criticalities.
 Only a minority of the schools (26 out of 100) is able to offer appropriate learning tools (e.g. books in braille or audiobooks) to students with visual disabilities.
 The situation for students with hearing disabilities is even more critical.
 Only very few schools provide an appropriate support (14%) while only 12% has at least one staff member who is able to speak sign language.
 The situation of students with mental and cognitive disabilities is characterized by an overall disappointing performance of the sampled schools.
-First of all, segregation is de facto practiced in almost one school out of two as students.
+First of all, segregation is de facto practiced in almost one school out of two as students with mental and cognitive disabilities do not share at all the same classrooms with other students.
 This kind of situations witnessed by the personal experience of interviewees: